How To Match Socks

 As an aside, there’s no feeling quite so luxurious as having your feet cushioned by cashmere all day long.
 Try it sometime.

-Silk socks are generally relegated to the world of black and white tie ensembles.
+Silk socks are generally relegated to the world of black and white tie attire.
 They are elegant and comfortable, but they’re expensive and have to be washed on a delicate cycle.
 Most men have one or maybe two pairs that they wear for each formal event they have to attend.

 Sometimes, socks get tired.
 We’ve all been there: you’re out and about and your socks have lost their elasticity, so you’re constantly pulling them up.
 We call these socks “quitters,” and there’s a solution: sock garters.